Interaction between an impurity and nonlinear excitations in a polariton condensate: Abstract

 \section{Abstract}

-An important challenge in exploring the dynamics of a mobile impurity immersed in the field excitations comes from the necessity to include the entanglement between the impurity and the surrounding excitations.
-To address this challenge, the impurity's effective mass has to be assumed as finite, rather than infinite.
-Here we theoretically investigate how a finite-mass impurity interacts with a nonlinear excitation (i.e., soliton) in the polariton Bose-Einstein condensate (BEC), which is intrinsically non-equilibrium.
-Using the Lagrange variational method and the open-dissipative Gross-Pitaevskii equation, we analytically derive the interaction phase diagram between a bright soliton and an impurity in a polariton BEC.
-We show that when the soliton collide with the impurity, it can transmit through, be trapped, or reflected.
-Our work goes beyond prior researches in the context of equilibrium systems, and opens a new perspective toward understanding the nonequilibrium dynamics of a mobile impurity immersed in the nonliear field excitations.
+Exploring the dynamics of a mobile impurity immersed in the field excitations is challenging, as it requires to account for the entanglement between the impurity and the surrounding excitations.
+To this end, the impurity's effective mass has to be considered as finite, rather than infinite.
+Here, we theoretically investigate the interaction between a finite-mass impurity and a dissipative soliton representing nonlinear excitations in the polariton Bose-Einstein condensate (BEC).
+Using the Lagrange variational method and the open-dissipative Gross-Pitaevskii equation, we analytically derive the interaction phase diagram between the impurity and a dissipative bright soliton in the polariton BEC.
+Depending on the impurity mass, we find the dissipative soliton colliding with the impurity can transmit through, get trapped, or be reflected.
+This work opens a new perspective in understanding the impurity dynamics immersed in the field excitations, as well as potential applications in information processing with polariton solitons.